 Excerpts from Novels

-Kamni’s Crossing, framed as a historical novel set in India between 1939 and 1947 under British colonial rule, traces the life of Kamni – a young widow whose experiences are captivating, terrifying, and poignant.
+The Long Road to Freedom, framed as a historical novel set in India between 1939 and 1947 under British colonial rule, traces the life of Kamni – a young widow whose experiences are captivating, terrifying, and poignant.
 Following personal tragedy, Kamni steps into the unknown as she attempts to chart her own destiny.
-Kamni’s life suddenly changes after she is forced to make a difficult choice in the face of extreme hardship and danger.
-Kamni’s incredible story of overcoming adversity, separation, and loss takes her to an unlikely place where she undergoes transformation and discovers meaning in her life despite the odds.
+Her life suddenly changes after she is forced to make a difficult choice in the face of extreme hardship and danger.
+Kamni’s story of overcoming adversity, separation, and loss takes her to an unlikely place where she undergoes transformation and discovers meaning in her life despite the odds.

 Excerpt: